-- 8.8 million arrivals to Australia in 2017
+- There were 9.4 million international visitors to Australia in 2019

-How many tourists visit Australia in a year
+How many tourists visit Australia each year?

-Visitors by country
+International visitors by country

-Arrivals by country
+Arrivals by country 2019

 United States of America

-Tourists from the United Kingdom spent $3.5 billion in Australia during 2017.
+Tourists from the United Kingdom spent $3.4 billion in Australia in 2019.
 The main purpose for travelling to Australia was visiting friends/family.
-311,935 tourists came to Australia to visit their friends and family.
-The most commonly travelled to locations were Sydney at 55%, Melbourne with 32% and Perth at 21% of visitors.
-The United Kingdom has a population of 65.64 million people, meaning that 1.2% of their population visited Australia in 2017.
+344,000 tourists came to Australia to visit their friends and family.
+The most popular destinations were Sydney with 49%, Melbourne with 32%, and Perth with 22% of visitors.
+Visitors from the United Kingdom spent an average of 30 nights in Australia.

 International arrivals by state